kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/d878c9ab-6145-4aa3-a73c-463fee923459)

 This will also enable the `Send message to all models` menu option after pressing the backtick hotkey.
+The shortcut key is `S`.

 ![image](https://github.com/user-attachments/assets/93e3e62a-6fc7-4c0b-8f70-8d4416600ef4)